 To declare you're exempt from federal income taxes, you'll write the word "exempt" on line 7 of your W-4 form.
 You'll still have Social Security, Medicare and any state or local taxes taken out as usual.

 When you fill out your W-4, you are allowed to claim allowances that impact how much federal income taxes you will have taken from each paycheck.
 You may take an allowance for yourself, your spouse and each qualifying child or dependent you have.
 The more allowances you claim, the larger your take-home pay will be each pay period because less taxes are withheld from each paycheck.
 Alternatively, to have more withheld from your paycheck, you would decrease your allowances or claim “0."

-Tax exemption is the opposite of claiming zero allowances on your W-4.
-But you must meet certain requirements before you have no federal taxes taken out of your paycheck.
-In order to be exempt from federal taxes, first, you must have received a refund of federal taxes withheld because you had no tax obligation for the previous year.
-Secondly, you must also expect another refund and no tax obligation for the current year, as well.
+Tax exemption is the opposite of claiming zero allowances on your W-4, but you must meet certain requirements before you have no federal taxes taken out of your paycheck.
+In order to be exempt from federal taxes, you must have first received a refund of federal taxes withheld because you had no tax obligation for the previous year.
+Secondly, you must also expect another refund and no tax obligation for the current year.
 Even if you had as little as $1 in federal tax obligation the previous year, you are disqualified from being tax exempt.
 For more information on whether or not you can claim an exemption from federal income taxes, read the section on Exemption From Withholding of IRS Publication 505, Tax Withholding and Estimated Tax.

 How to Enter W-4 Allowances